Code24x7-R/Flashcard-Gen/README.md

     -   `FileReader API`: For importing local files.

 ### 3.3.
 Data Models
-The application state is managed through the following TypeScript interfaces:
+The application's data models, defined in the original TypeScript source, are as follows:
 ```typescript
 interface Flashcard {
   term: string;